deminy/yasd-demo/README.md

-This repository is to test the Swoole debugger [yasd](https://github.com/swoole/yasd) with _Phpstorm_.
+This demo is to show how to test the Swoole debugger [yasd](https://github.com/swoole/yasd) with _Phpstorm_.

-# How to Debug
+# How to Use Yasd With Phpstorm

 * In _Phpstorm_, please
   * Update Xdebug settings under _Languages & Frameworks_ > _PHP_ > _Debug_ > _Xdebug_: